 After morning tea at the Elegant Emu in the once burgeoning town of Adavale we travel to Charleville to meet up close a Bilby, one of our cutest marsupials.
 Experience the Top Secret WW11 Tour of the little known USAAF Base that housed 3500 US Servicemen and 160 aircraft.
 After exploring Space at the Cosmos Centre you’re off to Morven with its eclectic collection of objects from a bygone era and tonight’s rest stop.

 Departing Morven we enjoy morning tea at Major Mitchell’s 1845 expedition’s remote campsite.
 In the Mount Moffatt section of the Carnarvon National Park be mesmerised by Aboriginal rock art in a shelter that contained burial chambers.
 Hear tales of a colourful pastoral past involving outlaws and cattle duffing amongst stunning rock outcrops including the Cathederal Rock, The Chimneys, The Looking Glass, Lots Wife and Marlong Arch.
-At days end depart for the town of Injune.
+Then your off to the marvels of Carnarvon Gorge.

-Water has carved a mosaic of winding gorges, towering sandstone cliffs and basalt capped tablelands.
+Water has carved a mosaic of winding gorges, towering sandstone cliffs and basalt capped tablelands to create a wonderland at Carnarvon Gorge.
 Explore the beauty of the Amphitheatre, Ward’s Canyon, the Art Gallery and the Moss Garden.
 For the fitter participants venture further to Cathedral Cave and Boowinda Gorge.
 Expect encounters with local wildlife on the shady banks of Carnarvon Creek including whiptail wallabies, a rummaging echidna or a playful platypus.
-An active day will end in Moura for rest.

-After viewing the Moura’s open cut coal mine we meander through picturesque farmland and quaint villages interrupted by ranges of wonderous sandstone mountains.
-We visit the town of Theodore on the banks of the Dawson River before lunching at the historic Cracow Hotel owned by Fred Brophy of carnival boxing tent fame.
+After viewing the Moura’s open cut coal mine on the way to the coast, we meander through picturesque farmland and quaint villages interrupted by ranges of wonderous sandstone mountains.
+We pass through the towns of Theodore and historic Cracow before lunching in Eidsvold.
 Continuing through scenic countryside and interesting rural communities we arrive at Bundaberg where we visit the Rum distillery, sleeping the night on Bargara’s beachfront.